lyzadanger/tnmoc-timelines/README.md

 # Over the Air Hack Challenge

+## Timelines App for The National Museum of Computing

 This is a standalone, static website, currently deployed [on Heroku](http://tnmoc.herokuapp.com).
 It allows for the creation of media-rich timelines for museum exhibit content.
 The aims are:

 * Simplicity